Jakob Orlov

-Jakob Orlov (born 15 March 1986) is a retired Swedish footballer who played as a striker.
+Jakob Orlov (born 15 March 1986) is a Swedish retired footballer who played as a striker.

 Career

 In January 2014, Orlov moved to the Tippeligaen, signing for Brann.
 Previously Orlov had joined Gefle in 2010 after having become the second best goalscorer of the 2009 Division 1 Södra season.
 In August 2015, Orlov completed a season long loan deal with Swedish side Hammarby, with winger Amadaiya Rennie moving the opposite way.

 On 8 February 2020, 33-year old Orlov announced his retirement.